Directors of CNELM & Senior Management

 Director of IT and Head of Student Recruitment

 Chris completed a first degree in building and management and has a DipHE Nutrition Science.
-As well as directing IT development and online resources Chris is responsible for interviewing most students for the courses and supports students in designing their initial personal study plans.
+Following a short career in the building industry, Chris joined CNELM as student and member of staff.
+As well as directing IT development and online resources, Chris is responsible for interviewing most students for the courses, and supports students in designing their initial personal study plans.
+Most applicants will speak with Chris as part of the interview process, and he supports students until enrolment on a programme.
+Chris continues to enhance the functionality of the student learning environment and IT applications.

 Head of Education

-Michelle Barrow has achieved a first class degree in Nutritional Therapy from CNELM validated by Middlesex University.
+Michelle Barrow has achieved a first class degree in Nutritional Therapy from CNELM and validated by Middlesex University.
 She has also achieved a work based learning Masters degree in Evidence- Based Practice in Nutrition.
-Michelle has completed a diploma to teach in the lifelong learning sector (DTLLS) and achieved qualified teacher status (QTLS).
-Michelle is currently undertaking a Doctorate in Professional Studies (DProf) at Middlesex University including research to construct validated clinical tools to enable the development of a new evidence base for personalised nutrition practice in obesity management.
-Michelle has previously worked for the Nutritional Therapy Council (NTC) assessing grandparenting & accreditation applications and for the University of West London as an external examiner.
-She currently runs a nutritional therapy practice called Health Generation.
+She has completed a diploma to teach in the lifelong learning sector (DTLLS) and achieved qualified teacher status (QTLS).
+Michelle is currently undertaking a Doctorate in Professional Studies (DProf) at Middlesex University, including research to construct validated clinical tools to enable the development of a new evidence base for personalised nutrition practice in obesity management.
+Michelle has previously worked for the Nutritional Therapy Education Commission (NTEC) assessing grandparenting & accreditation applications and for the University of West London as an external examiner.
 Michelle is also the author of ‘The Food Fight’, a children’s book about healthy eating published in 2013.
 Michelle is Module Leader for Personalised Nutrition Interventions on the BSc programme, and for Personalised Nutrition & Longevity on the MSc programme.
+She is a Research and Clinical Supervisor and is a member of the Senior Management & Senior Academic Teams.
+Michelle leads the teaching staff on our programmes and contributes to the development and oversight of all courses.

 Sian Jeffrey BSc (Hons), PGCHE